 Q: What do you need from me when you tune the piano?

 A: I need relative peace and quiet, since I will be working for an hour or so intently listening to the sounds from your piano.
 It may seem a bit noisy as I play notes loudly over and over again, so you may want to find somewhere else to go in your home while I’m there!
 The washer and dryer, noisy TVs, clanking dishes, playing kids, and barking dogs make my job more difficult.
 I’m kid friendly (I raised three of my own), but I generally don’t need their “help” while I’m working.
-I’m happy to give a brief demonstration of how the piano works, though.
-Most people get bored after five minutes watching me tune.
+I’m happy to give a demonstration of how the piano works, though.

-If you have an extensive collection of knick knacks and breakables on your piano, I appreciate your assistance in having these removed ahead of time.
+Don’t adjust the heating or cooling much within an hour of my arrival… I don’t want the piano temperature changing while tuning.
+Please remove your collections of photos and treasures from the piano ahead of time.
 The piano generally does not need to be moved away from the wall for tuning.
-I do need a reasonable amount of room to work at the front of the piano, and good lighting is appreciated too.
+I do need a reasonable amount of space around the front of the piano, and good lighting is appreciated too.